Medwave

 Which CPT Codes are Used in DME Billing?

-March 21, 2023 / admin / Articles, CPT, CPT Codes, DME, DME Billing, FAQs, Healthcare, Healthcare Billing, Medical, Medical Billing
+March 21, 2023 / Alex J. Lau / CPT Codes, DME Billing

 0

-DME Billing Codes
+Dme Billing Codes

 Medical Billing Manager SmilingDurable Medical Equipment (DME) refers to medical equipment and supplies that are intended for long-term use by individuals with medical conditions or disabilities.
 Some common types of DME include wheelchairs, walkers, crutches, canes, hospital beds, patient lifts, oxygen equipment, nebulizers, and continuous positive airway pressure (CPAP) machines.
 Other examples of DME products include enteral feeding pumps, blood glucose monitors, blood pressure monitors, and traction equipment.
 Braces and supports, mobility scooters, and power wheelchairs are also considered DME.
 Bath safety equipment like shower chairs and bath benches, compression stockings, stair lifts, incontinence supplies such as catheters and adult diapers, wound care supplies like dressings and bandages, mobility aids for vehicles such as vehicle lifts and hand controls, and therapeutic mattresses and overlays are other examples of DME products.